beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/methodrefs.md

 ```

 ## Delegates
 Delegates are more general, and are defined as class types which can not only refer to anything a function can, but can also refer to instance methods and can hold local variable captures when they point to local methods or lambdas.
-Delegates are alloced using the `=>` operator preceded by an allocation specifier.
+Delegates are allocated using the `=>` operator preceded by an allocation specifier.
 ```C#
 delegate void() delegateVal = scope => MemberMethod;
 ```